Have the freshest free hiking tips sent to you each month!

 Your choice will change as your baby becomes less of a dumpling and starts developing the muscle strength to look around and sit upright.

-One thing to keep in mind: the warm baby against your warm (perspiring) body may interfere with thermoregulation for both of you - an important consideration on very hot or wet days.
+One thing to keep in mind about hiking with babies: the warm baby against your warm (perspiring) body may interfere with thermoregulation for both of you - an important consideration on very hot or wet days.

 Be aware that not every hiker who passes you at your rest stops will enjoy hearing a crying or fussy baby.